O.J. Simpson Prosecutor Marcia Clark Comments On The Juice’s Recent Booting From The Cosmopolitan

 TMZ caught up with the attorney leaving LAX today and asked her opinion on O.J.’s recent behavior in Las Vegas.
 Clark slightly smiled at the mention of his name and confirmed she had heard about the incident.

 The paparazzi then asked Clark if she felt like O.J. would inevitably head back to jail since he’s being watched so closely.
-She laughed as she responded saying he “doesn’t seem to be in control.”
+She laughed as she responded, saying he “doesn’t seem to be in control.”

 Clark continued to giggle and joked, “Am I saying something out of term?”